 After this scene, the future in-laws wept and hugged each other.
 And Fleur became a solid character, un-scatched and un-phlegmed.
 She won us with her fierce devotion.

-But she was admirable before that, only more admirable after.
-She was a courageous witch who put family first, who was a Beauxbatons champ for a reason incase we forgot.
+But she was always so admirable before that, only more admirable after.
+Fleur was a courageous witch who put family first, who was a Beauxbatons champ for a reason incase we forgot.
 Fleur is a very capable witch not only of magic but in heart, too.
 She forgave Molly and others for disliking her.
 She treated the Weasleys like family, she loves Bill and she takes him fang-earrings, scars and all.

 Fleur could easily have chosen to escape the war and return to her homeland, but she stayed.
 She stayed and made home to where Bill’s family is, and opened it for Harry and others as well–without limit or question.
-She was loyal and brave enough to volunteer as one of the 7 Potters and to fight alongside her friends in the battle of Hogwarts.
+She was loyal and brave enough to volunteer as one of the seven Potters and to fight alongside her friends in the battle of Hogwarts.
 She was an unsung hero.

 Bill sees and loves her for who she is, too.
 I’d like to believe he sees the core of steel in Fleur hiding beneath the fairy-princess exterior.
 And as a couple, they function together as a unit.
 And it takes a love as magical as Bill and Fleur’s to blossom amidst war, to bring light in times of tragedy, a love that lights hope and a beautiful distraction with little development on its own.